AriaFallah/WebpackTutorial/part2/README.md

 ### A New Loader

-We need to install a new loader called `babel-loader` along with it's dependency `babel-core`.
+To transpile our code to ES5 we need to run it through a new loader called `babel-loader`, which has a dependency of `babel-core`.
+This loader will use our `.babelrc` config to understand and transform our code into its new form.

     npm install --save-dev babel-loader babel-core

-and add that to both our dev and prod configs:
+We add that to both our dev and prod configs:

 ```javascript
 // To save space I'll just show the "loaders" part